-It’s difficult to date (but it is clearly earlier than the 14th century church wall), but from the style of the sword, archaeologists think that it is probably was carved in the 12th or 13th century.
+It’s difficult to date (but it is clearly earlier than the 14th century church wall), but from the style of the sword, archaeologists think that it was probably carved in the 12th or 13th century.

 Ellis Davidson, H.R.
 1998 The Sword in Anglo-Saxon England: Its Archaeology and Literature, Boydell Press.

 Grove, L. 1938 Five Viking-Period Swords.
 The Antiquaries Journal,18(3), 251-257. doi:10.1017/S000358150000723X